sventorben/keycloak-home-idp-discovery/docs/faq.md

 Make sure that your users email is marked as verified.
 You can enable the `Email verified` flag per user or switch on `Trust Email` in the advanced settings of the identity provider.

+You can also allow redirecting users with unverified email addresses by switching on `Forward users with unverified email` option in the authenticator config.

 ## User is not redirected to the correct identity provider.
 How to analyze the problem?

 You may want to increase the log level to see more fine-grained information on how the authenticator discovered the home